zyli93/ASPE-APRE/README.md

 # ASPE + APRE
-Aspect-Sentiment Pair Extractor (ASPE) and Attention-Property-aware Rating Estimator (APRE)
+This is the repository for our ACL-IJCNLP 2021 submission: _Harnessing Item Recommendation with Aspect-based Sentiment Analysisand Unsupervised Term Co-Extraction_.
+Procedures implemented in this repo are Aspect-Sentiment Pair Extractor (ASPE) and Attention-Property-aware Rating Estimator (APRE).
 This document introduces how to reproduce the experiments of ASPE + APRE.
 ## Data and External Resources

 We use the following datasets: Amazon